UK tests house-to-house in hunt for new COVID-19 variant

 Officials are dispatching home testing kits and mobile testing units in an effort to reach every resident of those communities.
 It is “critical” for everyone in these areas to stay at home unless travel is absolutely essential, Health Secretary Matt Hancock said.

-“Our mission must be to stop its spread altogether and break those chains of transmission,” Hancock told the House of Commons yesterday.
+“Our mission must be to stop its spread altogether and break those chains of transmission,” Hancock told the House of Commons on Tuesday.

 Public health officials are concerned about the variant first identified in South Africa because it contains a mutation of the virus' characteristic spike protein that existing vaccines target.
 The mutation may mean the vaccines offer less protection against the variant.